bchareyre/yade-mpi/doc/sphinx/user.rst

 Creating Body objects
 ----------------------

-:yref:`Body` objects are only rarely constructed by hand by their components (:yref:`Shape`, :yref:`Bound`, :yref:`State`, :yref:`Material`); instead, convenience functions :yref:`yade.utils.sphere`, :yref:`yade.utils.facet` and :yref:`yade.utils.wall` are used to create them.
+:yref:`Body` objects are only rarely constructed by hand by their components (:yref:`Shape`, :yref:`Bound`, :yref:`State`, :yref:`Material`); instead, convenience functions :yref:`sphere<yade.utils.sphere>`, :yref:`facet<yade.utils.facet>` and :yref:`wall<yade.utils.wall>` are used to create them.
 Using these functions also ensures better future compatibility, if internals of :yref:`Body` change in some way.
 These functions receive geometry of the particle and several other characteristics.
 See their documentation for details.
 If the same :yref:`Material` is used for several (or many) bodies, it can be shared by adding it in ``O.materials``, as explained below.

 Defining materials
 ------------------

 The ``O.materials`` object (instance of :yref:`Omega.materials`) holds defined shared materials for bodies.
 It only supports addition, and will typically hold only a few instance (though there is no limit).

-``label`` given to each material is optional, but can be passed to :yref:`sphere` and other functions for constructing body.
-The value returned by ``O.materials.append`` is an ``id`` of the material, which can be also passed to :yref:`sphere` -- it is a little bit faster than using label, though not noticeable for small number of particles and perhaps less convenient.
+``label`` given to each material is optional, but can be passed to :yref:`sphere<yade.utils.sphere>` and other functions for constructing body.
+The value returned by ``O.materials.append`` is an ``id`` of the material, which can be also passed to :yref:`sphere<yade.utils.sphere>` -- it is a little bit faster than using label, though not noticeable for small number of particles and perhaps less convenient.

-If no :yref:`Material` is specified when calling :yref:`sphere`, the *last* defined material is used; that is a convenient default.
+If no :yref:`Material` is specified when calling :yref:`sphere<yade.utils.sphere>`, the *last* defined material is used; that is a convenient default.
 If no material is defined yet (hence there is no last material), a default material will be created using :yref:`defaultMaterial`; this should not happen for serious simulations, but is handy in simple scripts, where exact material properties are more or less irrelevant.

 .. ipython::